Helpful Information and Tips for a Safe Pregnancy

 Sex is generally safe during pregnancy, but you may find that certain positions are no longer comfortable.
 Talk to your partner about what’s most comfortable for you, and call your doctor if sex causes pain, fluid leakage or vaginal bleeding.

 Life doesn’t stop when you become pregnant—if you commute for work you should be able to continue to do so, even in later months of pregnancy.
-If you’re planning on traveling out of the country, there are additional considerations, including:
+If you’re planning on traveling out of the country, there are additional considerations to keep a safe pregnancy, including:

 - Is the water and food safe where you’re going?